anandkumar1998/SDLC_03_ALCHEMIST/1_Requirements/ReadMe.md

 ![R98](https://user-images.githubusercontent.com/80455876/130133855-b86210ca-00f9-43d6-8812-cc5e7cc6063d.png)

-### Advantages of contact management systems (CMS):
+### Advantages of Business Digital book:

-* Most of the CMS is open source and is available for free.
+* Most of the BDB is open source and is available for free.
 * Easy and quick uploading of media files can be done.
-* Several SEO tools make on-site SEO simpler.
 * Easy customization is possible as per the need of the user.
 * It can modify CSS files as per the design needed by the user.
 * Many templates and plugins are available for free.
 Customization of plugins is also possible.
 * Content editing is also more comfortable as it uses the WYSIWYG editor.

-### Limitations of contact management systems :
+### Limitations of Business Digital Book :

-* CMS software needs a time-to-time update, and hence the user needs to look out for an updated version.
+* BDB software needs a time-to-time update, and hence the user needs to look out for an updated version.
 * The use of different plugins can make your website heavy and challenging to run.
-* CMS hosting is quite expansive.
+* BDB hosting is quite expansive.
-* PHP knowledge is required to modify or change the WordPress website.

 ## Features:

-The Features of this contact managment system are:
+The Features of this Business Digital Book are:

 Add a new Contact - New contact can be added to the contact.dll file.